kuberlab-catalog/cntk/README.md

-# CNTK ML project
+# Microsoft CNTK

-This is an exmple of the CNTK based project.
+This is the base CNTK project.

 Conatains:

 - Jupyter for interactive development

-- Example of tasks for start training
+- Examples of training tasks